liamjmc/SwapiProxy/README.md

 - Further improvements to the pipeline including no direct push to main and further test checks.
 - Polly better utilised in order to include more policies when querying the downstream API.
 - The bearer token should be given a lifetime rather than lasting forever.
-- A `POST` request is used in order for a body to be passed to the aggreate swapi controller even though is getting data.
-This may be better suited implemented differently such as a `GET` with a base64 encoded query string.
+- A `POST` request is used in order for a body to be passed to the aggreate swapi controller even though this is only getting data.
+This may be implemented differently such as a `GET` with a base64 encoded query string.
 - Proxies can be imlemented via a middleware though this would make the aggregated queries complex.